amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

     ```json
     {
-      "hls": [1080, 720, 540, 360, 270],
-      "dash": [1080, 720, 540, 360, 270],
-      "mp4": [2160, 1080, 720],
       "srcVideo": "van_life.mp4",
       "FrameCapture": true,
       "ruleMappings": [
         {
           "ruleName": "Container_eq_MXF",
-          "template": "theTemplateForContainer_eq_MXF",
+          "template": "theTemplateForContainer_eq_MXF"
-          "testCreateTime": "2018-10-05 18:11.48",
-          "testResult": false
         },
         {
           "ruleName": "Container_eq_MP4",
-          "template": "System-Ott_Hls_Ts_Avc_Aac",
+          "template": "System-Ott_Hls_Ts_Avc_Aac"
-          "testCreateTime": "2018-10-05 18:11.48",
-          "testResult": true
         },
         {
-          "ruleName": "Container_eq_Prores",
+          "ruleName": "Container_eq_QuickTime",
           "template": "theTemplateForContainer_eq_Prores"
         }
       ]
     }
     ```

-2. Open the S3 console and click on the link for the `{VOD Stack}-source` bucket that was created by the Video on Demand on AWS workflow.
+2. Open the S3 console and click on the link for the `reinvent-vod-source` bucket that was created by the Video on Demand on AWS workflow.
 3. Click on the **Upload** button and use the dialog box to locate and select the `test.json` input metadata file you just created.
 4. Click on the **Upload** button to start the upload.
 5. Go back to the details page for the **Process** Step Function.
 6. Find the most recent invocation of the function in the **Execution** panel and click on the link to see the execution details.
 7. The **Execution status** should be **Succeeded**
 8. Check the **Outputs** in the **Step details** panel to make sure there are ruleMappings and testResults in the output.
 9. Finally, open the **Workflow** web page.
+Find the most recent workflow run and click on the row to show the workflow details.
-You should see results of you  rule execution in the details for the most recent job.
+10. You should see results of you rule execution for your test job.

     ![Success](../images/success.png)

+11. You will notice that the result of the rule execution is listed in the details of the workflow instance.

 ## Test the workflow with different inputs

-To show that different templates are chosen for different inputs, replace the **srcVideo** value in the previous step with the file:
+To show that different templates are chosen for different inputs, replace the **srcVideo** value in the previous step with different input videos.
+Try:

 * `starlight_2160p59.m2ts`